fahadsohrab/mssvdd/README.md

 Please contact fahad.sohrab@tuni.fi for any issues.

 # Citation
-If you find the code(s) useful in your research, please consider citing the following papers:
+If you find this work useful in your research, please consider citing the following papers:

 @inproceedings{sohrab2018subspace,
   title={Subspace support vector data description},